 A native of California, Michael studied interior design at Otis College of Art and Design in Los Angeles.
 In 1984, he continued his studies at The Victoria and Albert Museum in London, then returned to the U.S. to work under the tutelage of legendary antiques dealer Gep Durenberger.
 Next he moved to New York in an association with noted designer John Saladino.
 After three years, he was back in California to open a home furnishings store.
 His design firm, Michael S Smith Inc, was launched in 1990, expanding from projects solely for private clients to his Jasper line of fine furniture and fabrics sold exclusively in multi-line showrooms around the world.

 Through the years, Michael has received many prestigious awards.
-He has been named three times to Architectural Digest’s “The AD 100”, and is the recipient of the Pacific Design Center's West Week “Stars of Design.”
-He has been named Designer of the Year by Elle Décor as well as being named to that publication’s A-List.
+He has been named five times to Architectural Digest’s “The AD 100” and is the recipient of the Pacific Design Center's West Week “Stars of Design.”
+He has been named Designer of the Year by Elle Décor as well as being named repeatedly to that publication’s A-List.
 Michael serves on the Board of Trustees of Otis College of Art and Design and has co-chaired the American Friends of the Olympia International Fine Art and Antique Fair.
 He is a member of ASID, the American Society of Interior Designers.
 In 2010, Michael was appointed by President Obama to the Committee for the Preservation of the White House.